FreedomXV/SC1015-Mini-Project/README.md

 As a note, we dropped **Total population without healthcare access** as a predictor variable, since we included **Total Population**.
 Our team felt having both predictors included would not accurately represent the data as **Total population without healthcare access** is heavily influenced by **Total Population** as well.

+### Multivariate Exploratory Data Analysis
+In the folders you can find the Jupyter Notebook where we performed various multivariate analysis on the predictor variables against response variables to build our models.
+The models used can be found above in the *Machine Learning* section.

+## Regression Analysis
+## Population EDA
+We used regression analysis with **Confirmed** case count as our response variable and **Average Household Size**, **Total Population** and **Population Density** as our predictor variables.
+We randomly split the datasets into 80:20 datasets, with *train* containing 80% of the dataset while *test* containing 20% of it.
+Before that, we first remove the outliers from the dataset to better improve the accuracy of our models.
+Then, we use linear regression to train our *train* dataset which will be then used to predict our *test* dataset.
+After that, we will measure the goodness of fit of our model using Explained Variance (R ^ 2) and Mean Squared Error.

+## Healthcare EDA
+The same is done on the ***Healthcare Demographics*** with predictor variable **Percentage of Population without Healthcare Insurance**.

+We then made use of a variety of machine learning models to try to model our data to accurately predict **Confirmed** cases based on the predictor variables that we have previously chosen.
+The machine learning models that we have used besides Linear Regression are Decision Tree Regressor, from Sci-Kit; Gradient Boosting, of which we used three different kinds of models from Sci-Kit, lightGBM, and XGBoost, and finally Random Forest, from XGBoost.